SpoonLabs/coming/docs/revision_classification/README.md

  ##### Real-world patches note
  But these settings can change, for example negation an be considerd in `for` statement or `ternary` statements.
  Or more operations could be considered.
 Like?
-TODO:

  #### Dataset
- It's present [here](https://github.com/kth-tcs/defects4j-repair-reloaded/tree/master/DRR/D_unassessed_init/jMutRepair/).
+ It's present [here](https://github.com/kth-tcs/defects4j-repair-reloaded/tree/comrepair-coming/coming_data/jMutRepair).
 It will be published later.

  #### Implementation Details

- Actions:
- - Update (for binary)
- - Others (for unary)

- Entities:
- - BinaryOperator
- - UnaryOperator
- - Assignment
- - Conditionals
-     - If
-     - While
-     - Do
-     - For

- - TODO: Discuss what `action` are allowed?
-Just UPD or INS or DEL or ? in the case of unary?
- - TODO: Check if the operator(Updates) belong to the same class.
- - TODO: One line change?
-No - to many variations to consider?

- #### Pattern

  This pattern is able detect almost all commits in jMutRepair.